 Acknowledgement and Crediting requirements were included as Exhibit A of the Grant Award Agreement.

-Grantees must clearly acknowledge support from Mid Atlantic Arts Foundation through use of both the credit language and logo as outlined below.
-Use of the Mid Atlantic Arts Foundation logo does not replace the credit language.
+Grantees must clearly acknowledge support from Mid Atlantic Arts through use of both the credit language and logo as outlined below.
+Use of the Mid Atlantic Arts logo does not replace the credit language.
 Copies of the required crediting materials must be submitted as part of the final report.

 Credit and Logo Usage Details

 The following statement, and where space permits, the logos of Mid Atlantic Arts and the National Endowment for the Arts MUST appear in all programs, websites and press releases produced by the funded organization or its agents in relation to the funded project.
 In addition, the following statement and logo should be included whenever possible, either jointly or separately as necessary, in all flyers and postcards, email communications, season brochures, social media posts and calendars, and any other print or electronic promotional and publicity materials produced by the funded organization or its agents in relation to the funded project.